INTERESTED IN GOVERNANCE AT FHS?

 Spacer

-Disqualification of Governors
+Disqualification of Trustees

 Extract from Formby High School Articles of Association